Animated Pictures: Expansion, Willie Whopper and ComiColor series (1933–1934)

-Decline
+Decline (1934–1937)

 In 1934, financiers and staff of Iwerks' cartoons were starting to see the lackluster output of Iwerks' Animated Pictures studio in comparison to Disney, and were dropping support.
 MGM did not renew their contract with Iwerks for 1934-35 season, instead favoring the production of Happy Harmonies cartoons for Harman-Ising Productions, thus leaving Iwerks with only the independently-distributed ComiColor shorts in the studio's roster.
 The same year, Grim Natwick resigned from his supervisory role to work for Walt Disney on his first feature-length animated film, Snow White and the Seven Dwarfs, and many other key animators followed suit soon after.

-Despite these dropouts, Animated Pictures, under Celebrity Productions, persisted to find opportunities for additional work.
-They collaborated with English companies Revelation Films and Boots, Ltd. on a short educational film titled "See How they Won," a film depicting the battle of a character named "John Careless" who falls victim to the "Bad Health Brigade."
+Despite these dropouts, Animated Pictures, under Celebrity Productions, continued to find opportunities for additional work.
+They collaborated with English companies Revelation Films and Boots, Ltd. on a short educational film titled See How They Won, a film depicting the battle of a character named "John Careless" who falls victim to the "Bad Health Brigade."
 The concept and story were done in England, with Animated Pictures working on the film's production.
 After release, Revelation Films signed a deal with Celebrity Productions to produce a series of cartoons for a promotional campaign.

-In addition, as early as June 19, 1935, Iwerks and Celebrity Productions discussed a deal of producing a cartoon series for the 1936-37 season, based on the Reg'lar Fellers comic strip by arrangement with comic creator Gene Byrnes.
+In addition, as early as June 19, 1935, Iwerks and Celebrity Productions discussed a deal of producing a cartoon series for the 1936-37 season based on the Reg'lar Fellers comic strip, by arrangement with comic creator Gene Byrnes.
 Meetings between Iwerks and Celebrity Productions took place to discuss the prospects of expanding or entirely moving Iwerks' animation studio to New York to start the series.
-These plans all ultimately fell through, as the only cartoon to come out of the deal was "Happy Days" in 1936, ironically the final cartoon to be produced by Iwerks for Pat Powers.
-Even with the deals with Byrnes and Revelation, and another season of ComiColors proposed by Pat Powers for the 1936-37 season, Powers and Celebrity Productions, Inc. withdrew all financial support from Iwerks' studio, for unknown reasons.
+These plans all ultimately fell through; the only cartoon to come out of the deal was Happy Days in 1936, which became the final cartoon to be produced by Iwerks for Pat Powers.
+Despite the deals with Byrnes and Revelation, and another season of ComiColors proposed by Pat Powers for the 1936-37 season, Powers and Celebrity Productions, Inc. withdrew all financial support from Iwerks' studio following the demise of the Reg'lar Fellas deal.